-A. LEAGUE NAME - The league will be known as the Three Rivers APBA Baseball League (referred to from this point on as 'TRABL' or 'the League')
+A. LEAGUE NAME - The league will be known as the Three Rivers APBA Baseball League (hereafter 'TRABL' or 'the League')

-C. OTHER COMPUTER REQUIREMENTS - Each Team Owner must have email and Web access in order to send Franchise Files, download Commissioner Files and read league messages.
-For explanations of these terms, please read and thoroughly understand the section on League Play in League Manager's 'Help' feature.
+C. OTHER COMPUTER REQUIREMENTS - Each Team Owner must have email and Web access in order to send Franchise Files, download Commissioner Files, and read league messages.

 II.
 LEAGUE FORMAT AND RULES

-A. STRUCTURE - TRABL will consist of two leagues, and each league will consist of two divisions.
-Each of these divisions will contain six teams.
-In each league, the division winners will play in a best-of-seven game playoff series to determine the League Champion.
-The League Champions will then play a seven-game World Series to determine the TRABL Champion.
-The playoff disks will be set up using current AIM status and there will be one off day between each round of the playoffs.
-The following tie-breakers will be used to resolve any ties whether they be for the home-field or for draft order:
+A. STRUCTURE - TRABL will consist of two leagues and each league will consist of two divisions.
+Each division will contain six teams.
+Division winners will play in a best-of-seven game playoff series to determine league champions.
+League champions will play a seven-game World.
+The playoff disks will be set up using current AIM status, and there will be one rest day between each round of the playoffs.
+The following tie-breakers will be used to resolve any ties for home-field advantage:

-1. Head to head record (worse record gets higher slot in draft)
+1. Head to head record (better record gets home field)

-2. Divisional records (worse record gets higher slot in draft)
+2. Divisional records (better record gets home field)

-1. All team names must consist of a city or state (referred to from this point on as 'city') and a nickname.
+1. All team names must consist of a city or state and a nickname.